 The Futility of Life

-3 If a man fathers a hundred children, and lives many years, yet regardless of how long he lives, he cannot find satisfaction in the good things in life, and does not even have a proper burial; I say, that a stillborn child is better than he: 4 for he comes in futility, and departs in darkness, and his name is covered with darkness.
+3 If a man fathers a hundred children and lives many years, yet regardless of how long he lives, he cannot find satisfaction in the good things in life, and does not even have a proper burial, I say, that a stillborn child is better than he, 4 for he comes in futility, and departs in darkness, and his name is covered with darkness.
 5 Though the stillborn child has not seen the sun nor known of it, yet he has more peace than the other.
-6 Yes, though he live a thousand years twice over, and yet fails to enjoy good things, don’t all go to one place?
+6 Yes, though he live a thousand years twice over, and yet fails to enjoy good things, does everyone not go to one place?

 2 Corinthians 6:14-7:7

 Do Not Be Unequally Yoked